realcopycat/AIRGCN/README.md

 # AIRGCN

-adaptive, inductive and rapid graph convolution network for text classification
+this is an <Adaptive,Inductive and Rapid Graph Convolution Network> for text classification

+## Acknowledgement
 this repo is modified based on InducT-GCN (https://github.com/usydnlp/InductTGCN).
-Thanks!